Member | Established: 1953 | Member since 1977

 Current Status: Sustain

 The Audit Act of 2016 contains the general ethical rules applicable to the registered auditor (with respect to any engagement) as well as the conceptual framework approach.
-Responsibility for implementation of ethical requirements for auditors lies with IBR-IRE.
-Additional ethical provisions applicable to the statutory auditor are included in the Belgian Code for Companies and Associations.
-As of the date of the assessment, the extent of alignment of ethical requirements in the Audit Act of 2016 with the 2018 International Code of Ethics for Professional Accountants remains to be established.
+Having no direct responsibility for establishing ethical requirements, the Belgian Institute of Registered Auditors merely enforces ethical requirements for auditors in line with the Audit Act of 2016.

 Lastly, IBR-IRE contributes to the standard-setting activities of the IESBA by participating in regional consultations.